IgniteUI/igniteui-docfx/en/components/map_geographic_scatter_area_series.md

 ## Using Scatter Area Series

-In the Ignite UI for Angular map component, the `GeographicScatterAreaSeries` is a visual map element that draws a colored surface, in a geographic context, based on a triangulation of longitude and latitude data with a numeric value assigned to each point.
-This type of geographic series is useful for rendering scattered data, defined by geographic locations such as weather temperature, precipitation, population distribution, air pollution, etc. The `GeographicScatterAreaSeries` works a lot like the `GeographicContourLineSeries` except that it represents data as interpolated and colored surface instead of contour lines connecting data points with the same values.
+Use the map component's `GeographicScatterAreaSeries` to draw a colored surface, in a geographic context, based on a triangulation of longitude and latitude data with a numeric value assigned to each point.
+This type of geographic series is useful for rendering scattered data, defined by geographic locations such as weather temperature, precipitation, population distribution, air pollution, etc.

 ### Demo